Two SUVs breached US-Mexico border in California – then crashed, burned in separate accidents: reports

 One of the SUVs, said to have 25 illegal immigrants crammed inside, soon became involved in a deadly crash at State Highway 115 and Norrish Road in Holtville that killed 12 of the vehicle’s occupants at the scene and a 13th a short time later, the Los Angeles Times reported.

-Ten of the dead were Mexican citizens, according to the Mexican government while the nationalities of the three others was not immediately clear, according to The Associated Press.
+Ten of the dead were Mexican citizens, according to the Mexican government while the nationalities of the three others were not immediately clear, according to The Associated Press.

 The other SUV was found in flames about 10 minutes after entering the U.S., with 19 people spotted hiding nearby in the brush, the report said.
 It was unclear how the fire started.